 5. Influence National APA

 As the largest state chapter in the US, with the most robust policy/legislative program, there are many opportunities for the Chapter to partner with National.
-This is particularly true as we develop our local advocacy and education program, which could serve as a national pilot.
+This is particularly true as we develop our local advocacy and education program.
 California is also on the forefront of several issues including integrating health and equity into planning and planning for disruptive new technologies such as ride sharing, self driving cars, and online retail.

 6. Diversify and Stabilize Chapter Revenue Sources